 - Muscular dystrophy.
 Early research suggests that taking a water-soluble form of selenium daily for 6 months does not benefit people with muscular dystrophy.

 - Arthritis (osteoarthritis).
 Low selenium levels seem to be linked with an increased risk of developing osteoarthritis.
 However, it is not known if selenium supplements can prevent osteoarthritis.

 - Ovarian cancer.
 Research suggests that there is no link between selenium consumption in the diet and the risk for ovarian cancer.

 - Overall risk of death.
-Some research suggests that taking 100 mcg of selenium along with zinc, vitamin C, vitamin E, and beta-carotene daily for 7.5 years might lower the risk of death from any cause in men, but not women.
+Analysis of many studies suggests that taking selenium does not seem to have an effect on overall death risk.
+However, some research suggests that taking 100 mcg of selenium along with zinc, vitamin C, vitamin E, and beta-carotene daily for 7.5 years might lower the risk of death from any cause in men, but not women.
 Other research suggests that selenium, taken alone or with other nutrients, does not reduce the risk of death.

 - Pancreatitis.
 Evidence is conflicting about the effect of selenium on pancreatitis.
 Some research suggests that selenium has no benefit.
 However, other research suggests that taking a water-soluble form of selenium daily might reduce the risk of death caused by severe pancreatitis.

 - Swelling in the arms and legs after surgery.
 Early evidence suggests that taking selenium supplements for 15 weeks might prevent bacterial skin infections in women with swelling in the arms and legs after breast cancer surgery.

 - High blood pressure caused by pregnancy.
 Research suggests that taking 100 mcg of selenium liquid daily for 6-8 weeks during pregnancy can reduce the occurrence of high blood pressure.